-Camera's measure the amount of light in the world.
-They use this information to adjust themselves - "automatic" modes - or just to inform you of it’s measurement, and the photographer controls the adjustments themselves - “manual” modes.
+Camera’s measure the amount of light in the world.
+They use this information to adjust themselves - “automatic” modes.
+Or just to inform you of it’s measurement, and the photographer controls the adjustments themselves - “manual” modes.

-So once we capture an image that is the right amount of light?
-What now?
+So once we capture an image that has the right amount of light… What now?

-Cameras's Store and Save images.
-Digital cameras convert the raw data from the sensor into a file format readable by computers (.jpeg), and store that image on a memory card so it can easily be transfered to the computer.
+Cameras’s Store and Save images.
+Digital cameras convert the raw data from the sensor into a file format readable by computers (.jpeg), and store that image on a removable memory card so it can easily be transferred to the computer.

 Cameras have playback, which refers to the ability to look at the images you have taken on a little screen.
 You can also hook many camera’s up to TV’s or other screens.
 Most cameras let you delete and rate images, and mark an image as ‘protect’ images which won’t let you accidentally delete it.

-Except for battery life?
+Except for battery life.
 You should figure out where your battery life indicator is.
 Do that now.
-Don't leaving with a dead camera!
-You're images can dissapointing and it doesn't matter because you had fun and learned a lot, but if you can't even turn your camera on?
+Don’t go out shooting with a dead camera!
+Your images can disappointing and it doesn’t matter because you had fun and learned a lot, but if you can’t even turn your camera on?
 Ouch.
 Not a good day.
 This is almost as important as not dropping the camera.

 I know this is easy and I am being condescending - of course we all know what camera’s are - but I want you to really think about these aspects of cameras as separate, different, things.